aaron-grau/curic/react/projects/pokedex/README.md

     end
   ```

-  Your routes should look *something* like the following:
+  Build the appropriate routes.
+Your routes table should look *something* like the following:

   | Prefix           | Verb  | URI Pattern      | Controller#Action
   |------------------|-------|------------------|-------------------